MicrosoftDocs/fabric-docs/docs/data-engineering/spark-compute.md

 ms.topic: conceptual
 ms.date: 02/24/2023
 ---
-# What is spark compute in Microsoft Fabric?
+# What is Spark compute in Microsoft Fabric?

 **Applies to:** [!INCLUDE[fabric-de-and-ds](includes/fabric-de-ds.md)]

-Microsoft Fabric Data Engineering and Data Science experiences operates on a fully managed Spark compute platform.
+Microsoft Fabric Data Engineering and Data Science experiences operate on a fully managed Spark compute platform.
 This platform is designed to deliver unparalleled speed and efficiency.
 With starter pools, you can expect rapid spark session initialization, typically within 5 to 10 seconds.
 It eliminates the need for manual setup.
 Furthermore, you also get the flexibility to customize Spark pools according to the specific data engineering and data science requirements.
 It enables an optimized and tailored analytics experience.

 [!INCLUDE [preview-note](../includes/preview-note.md)]